ulampinoy/ulampinoy-atbp/posts/2024-01-25-fish-sinigang.md

 ![Sinigang na Isda served in a serving dish](/static/images/sinigang-served.jpg)

-Enjoy Fiah Sinigang with rice and make a patis and chili dip close!
+Enjoy Fish Sinigang with rice and make a patis and chili dip close!

 Try it today or if you have your own family version of Fish Sinigang, please share it to us in [Instagram](https://www.instagram.com/ulampinoy/) and tag us [@ulampinoy](https://www.instagram.com/ulampinoy/) so we can feature your version of Sinigang na Isda in Ulam Pinoy 😉